BrightspaceUI/core/mixins/localize/README.md

 ### Files

 Store localization resources in their own directory with nothing else in it.
-There should be one JavaScript file for each language.
+There should be one JavaScript file for each supported locale.

 ```javascript
 // en.js